Have you been injured in an e-scooter accident?

 Can Insurance Policies Cover E-Scooter Injuries?

-Currently, electric scooters are excluded from most auto insurance policies.
+Most auto insurance policies currently exclude electric scooters.
 Scooter-sharing operators can help you cover accident-related expenses through company-specific policies, but only to a certain extent.

 It’s also worth noting that homeowner’s or renter’s insurance policies won’t cover electric scooter accidents.
 Still, other options are available, including auto insurance coverage for scooter riders struck by a car.